romansenin/Great-Bay/README.md

 Allows users to create and bid on assorted items.

-## Set Up
+---

-To set up the app:
+To set up and use the app:
-  1. Download/clone the repository and navigate to it.
+  1. Download/Clone the repository and navigate to it.
-  2.
+  2. Run these two commands within your terminal:
+      ```bash
+      npm install
+      npm start
+      ```